 Together, these tests provide a full picture of bone strength and fracture risk.
 If tests reveal signs of bone weakness, your physician can recommend lifestyle changes and treatments to help strengthen your bones and prevent fractures.

-Boosting your bone strength
+Boosting bone strength and preventing osteoporosis

 Here are a few simple but powerful steps:

-Read more
+Read more about Osteoporosis